Quantiss/pdf_python/README.md

 # pdf_python
 working with pdf documents in python.

-PLease feel free to edit and leaves comments for future updates!
+Please feel free to edit and leave comments for future updates!